-When vacuum indicators show that the lifter is ready, use the hoisting equipment to raise the lifter and load as needed to clear any obstacles in their path.
-Use any appropriate means to keep the lifter and load in the desired orientation while they are suspended from the crane.
-Once sufficient clearance is established, the load can be rotated as desired (see To ROTATE THE LOAD EDGEWISE to follow).
+When the vacuum indicators show that the lifter is ready, use the hoisting equipment to raise the lifter and load as needed to clear any obstacles in their path.
+Use the control handles to keep the lifter and load in the desired orientation while they are suspended from the crane.
+Once sufficient clearance is established, the load can be tilted or rotated as desired (see To Tilt the LOAD and TO ROTATE THE LOAD EDGEWISE to follow).